 Travel insurance is a must if travelling abroad as it covers loss of luggage and money as well as cancellation of holidays.
 Many people are taking out insurance even for holidays in the UK for the same reasons.
 However, it is vital to ensure that your policy does not exclude pre-existing conditions, i.e. any medical condition which existed before the date of effecting the policy.
-An ileostomy or internal pouch is a pre-existing condition and, if you are in any doubt whether or not it is covered by your policy, you will need to check with the company issuing the policy at the outset.
+An ileostomy or internal pouch is a pre-existing condition and, if you are in any doubt whether or not it is covered by your policy, you will need to check with the company issuing the policy at the outset

-Remember to check whether the country you are visiting has reciprocal arrangements with our own NHS - your local Department of Social Security office (DSS) or Post Office will be able to give you full details regarding the European Health Insurance Card (EHIC) forms.
+Remember to check whether the country you are visiting has reciprocal arrangements with our own NHS - visit www.nhs.uk to apply for or renew your European Health Insurance Card (EHIC).